StasiS-web/ArtGallery/README.md

 * Cancel booked exhibition events or request orders cancellation.
 Once a User cancels, an already made order should be approved by the manager.

 <strong> Admin: </strong>
-* Can create, edit or delete Blog Posts.
-* Can create, edit or delete events
+* Can Create, Edit or delete FAQ.
-* Can create, edit or delete arts for sale.
+* Can Create, Edit or delete Events
-* Can Edit, Manage Users.
+* Can Manage Users, Edit, Roles.

-<strong> Manager: </strong>
-* Can approve the requested cancellation of an order.
-* Can Confirm or Decline the user's booked event.
-It depends on Max Capacity for the event.
-* Can control what events are available for booking.

 <strong> :pushpin: Restrictions: </strong>
 * Guest Vistors (a user who is not Logged-in) are restricted to browsing through exhibition events and painting in the App Store, also through the Blog Posts, which are available for them to read.
-* Users are not allowed to create Blog Posts, Events or new Arts for purchases only if they are Administrators.
+* Users are not allowed to create FAQ, Events, Blog Posts or new Arts for purchases only if they are Administrators.
-* Any user can create Comments as long as it is a Logged-in user.
+* Any user can create Comments, make orders or book events as long as it is a Logged-in user.
 * Only Guest visitors are not allowed to create comments, make orders or book events.
 * Only admin is allowed to create Blog Posts, Events or Arts.